 Certain items — most notably, all automobile expenses — that could have been included in the above list are intentionally excluded.
 The reason for excluding them from the allowance of each spouse is to reduce the likelihood of conflict.
 If, for example, each spouse otherwise has to spend a portion of his or her own allowance for gas and other automobile expenses for his or her car, emotions could turn negative each time a decision were being made as to which car will be used when family members need to travel together in the same car.
 On the other hand, if all automobile expenses are treated as family expenses by the budget, it should not matter much as to which spouse’s car is used, since neither spouse will need to pay for the auto expenses out of the money they receive for their personal allowance.

-Just because there is an allowance for every child in the family does not mean that each of them will be responsible for deciding how their allowance will be used.
-Obviously, infants and very young children cannot be given that responsibility.
-However, as children grow older and demonstrate that they are becoming better money managers, they can be entrusted with an increasingly larger portion of their allowance to spend — and to save.
-This method will help to train each child how to be a good steward of the money they are given, so that by the time they are old enough to live independently, they will be well prepared.
+Just because there is an allowance for every child in the family does not mean that each child will be responsible for deciding how their allowance will be used.
+Obviously, very young children should not be given that responsibility.
+However, as children grow older and demonstrate that they are becoming better money managers, they can be entrusted with an increasingly larger portion of their allowance to spend – and to save.
+This method will help to train each child how to be a good steward of the money they are given, so by the time they are old enough to live independently, they will be well prepared.

 In any case, when allowance money is given to a family member to manage themselves, that person should be allowed to make the final decision as to how that money will be spent.
 Furthermore, that person should also be allowed to suffer the consequences of his or her own poor spending decisions.
-If any person in the family spends too much of their personal allowance for some things, rather than keeping sufficient money to pay for additional items they may subsequently want or need, they generally should have to deal with the natural consequences that result from such circumstances.
-This should help the person learn how to become a better money manager.
+If any person in the family spends too much of their personal allowance for some things, rather than keeping sufficient money to pay for other items they may subsequently want or need, they generally should be required to deal with the natural consequences that result from such circumstances.
+This should help that person learn how to become a better money manager.

 Rarely, if ever, should it be necessary to “rescue” one of your children from the natural consequences of misspending the money he or she is given to manage.
-However, if the resulting consequences would be too severe, it may be appropriate to offer financial assistance, provided that you and your spouse agree as to the amount of the assistance.
-In such instances, it would be appropriate to impose a financial penalty, such as requiring the child to repay the amount of your assistance, plus interest.
+However, if the resulting consequences would be too severe, it may be appropriate to offer financial assistance, provided that you and your spouse agree as to the extent of the assistance.
+In such instances, it would be appropriate to impose a financial penalty, such as requiring the child to repay the entire amount of your monetary assistance, plus a reasonable rate of interest.